Image of Dr. Laura van Staalduinen

 Professor

-To me, mental health encompasses our emotions, thoughts and feelings, and affects everything we do.
+Mental health is a part of a persons health that encompasses the psychological, emotional, and social factors.
+It impacts all facets of life, including how we can work, learn and interact with others.
+It exists on a continuum and is unique to each individual.
 Good mental health provides a foundation that makes stress and difficult situations more manageable.
 When we neglect our mental health, everything gets harder.
 As with our physical health, I believe that we also need to check in and maintain our mental health not only when things are bad but on a daily basis to maintain our mental fitness.

 Students deal with a lot that can impact their mental health.
-They are under a lot of pressure, and in my experience their mental health becomes low priority.
-For many University is the most exciting time of their lives, but it can also be very isolating.
-In order for students to get the most out of their education I strongly believe that we must make student mental health a priority, and continue to work to break the stigma surrounding the topic.
+They are under a lot of pressure, and in my experience, their mental health becomes a low priority.
+For many, University is the most exciting time of their lives but it can also be very isolating.
+For students to get the most out of their education, I strongly believe that we must make student mental health a priority, and continue to work to break the stigma surrounding the topic.

 --- Dr. Laura van Staalduinen